 What motivates you socially, creatively, and politically?

 For me, it’s about having autonomy and agency.
-It’s the ability to make my own decisions about who I work with, how I live and what I do or do not do with my body.
+It’s having the ability to make my own decisions about who I work with, how I live, what I do or do not do with my body.
 It’s about being treated equally and having the same opportunities.
 I believe every woman deserves that right and that’s what informs my work on a daily basis.

 What’s next for you?

-I’ve been piloting a new kind of community focused on connecting women leaders and creators who want to form real relationships in real life.
-We have some pretty awe inspiring members already including CMOs of major brands, heads of ad agencies, fashion designers, tech founders etc. I’m excited to finally launch this publicly early next year.
+I’ve been piloting a new kind of community focused on connecting women leaders and creators around curated dinner and salon experiences, and using their collective experience and expertise to help one another advance and succeed.
+We have some pretty awe inspiring members already including CMOs, heads of ad agencies, fashion designers, tech founders etc. I’m excited to finally launch this publicly early this year.
 Founders, creatives and senior level executives can apply via our website.